 Our common stock is quoted on the Over-The-Counter Bulletin Board under the symbol "NGNM.OB".
-On November 25, 2008, the last reported sale price of our common stock on the Over-The-Counter Bulletin Board was \$0.74 per share.
+On January 21, 2009, the last reported sale price of our common stock on the Over-The-Counter Bulletin Board was \$0.69 per share.

 One of the selling stockholders, Fusion Capital Fund II, LLC, is an "underwriter" within the meaning of the Securities Act of 1933, as amended (the "Securities Act").
-The other selling stockholders may be "underwriters" within the meaning of the Securities Act.